wp-plugins/my-optional-modules/readme.txt

 *	Exclude them based on user level (or if the visitor isn't logged in)

 = Enable theme extras =
+*   Force default post thumbnails to take up 100% of their container
 *	Turn your front page into a single post
 &	Add a CSS class to next and previous links for styling purposes
 *	Enable ?random post functionality
 *	Change the value of "read more..." for excerpts
+*   Utilize a list of random site titles

 = Take advantage of shortcodes =
 *	An attachments loop to show off images (that link to their respective posts)